What's an STI?

 Whether you're male, female, straight, lesbian, gay, bisexual, transgender or questioning, protect yourself by using a condom.
 Condoms can reduce the risk of spreading STIs during all types of sex.
 Using a condom correctly every time you have sex can help you to protect yourself and your partner/s from STIs.
 If you and your partner share sex toys, use a condom and change the condom each time you move the toy from one area of the body to another.

-If you've had unprotected sex and/or are not sure if you or your partner(s) has an STI, get tested.
+If you've had sex without a condom and/or are not sure if you or your partner(s) has an STI, get tested.
 Be sure to ask your health care provider to test you for STIs - asking is the only way to know whether you are receiving the right tests.
 Unfortunately, not all STIs show symptoms.

 A big part of prevention means making sure that your past partner(s) know that you have an STI.
 You should also let future partner(s) know if you are currently being treated for an STI, or have an STI that can't be cured (e.g., HIV, herpes, HPV).